bowornpol/NUIM-pipeline/README.md

 #### **Example output**

 The function creates an output directory (e.g., `pathway_metabolite_network_results`) containing `.csv` files for each group analyzed (e.g., `pathway_metabolite_network_G1.csv`, `pathway_metabolite_network_G2.csv`, or `pathway_metabolite_network_overall.csv` if no groups are defined).

-Each output file is a table representing the pathway-metabolite network edges for that specific group.

 **Example table: `pathway_metabolite_network_G2.csv`**